 - managing calls for tenders to provide services within the framework of the Programme.

 The National Agencies

-The implementation of the Erasmus+ Programme is mainly implemented in indirect management, meaning that the European Commission entrusts budget implementation tasks to National Agencies.
+The implementation of the Erasmus+ Programme is mainly implemented through indirect management, meaning that the European Commission entrusts budget implementation tasks to National Agencies.
 The rationale of this approach is to bring Erasmus+ as close as possible to its beneficiaries and to adapt to the diversity of national education, training and youth systems.
 For this purpose, each EU Member State or third country associated to the Programme has appointed one or more National Agencies.
-These National Agencies promote and implement the Programme at national level and act as the link between the European Commission and participating organisations at local, regional and national level.
+These National Agencies promote and implement the Programme at national level and are the link between the European Commission and participating organisations at local, regional and national levels.
 Their tasks are to:

 - provide with appropriate information on the Erasmus+ Programme;

 - administer a fair and transparent selection process for project applications to be funded in their country;

 - monitor and evaluate the implementation of the Programme in their country;

 - provide support to project applicants and participating organisations throughout the project life-cycle;